NovusPerspective/Novective/README.md

 # Novective
-Pictures that are getting taken by an individuall wanna be photographer from our world for your or mine enjoyment
+Pictures that are getting taken by an individuall wanna be photographer from our world for your or mine enjoyment.
+If you like what I create the follow me on my Instagram or spread the word about me